Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Introduction

+Recently, OHCs have begun to emerge within social network sites (SNSs), facilitating more interactive communication between OHC members.
+This enabled members to vividly express their attention and care through various SNS features such as commenting or pressing `like' buttons.
+While several studies \cite{yang2019channel, li2021predicting, de2014mental} have studied relationships between online self-disclosure of support seekers and corresponding responses (e.g., supportive vs. unsupportive responses) from other members, none of them differentiated the categories of support sought and provided by support seekers and givers, respectively.
+Identification of support types from the content is necessary because the optimal form of social support is one that aligns with the individual’s needs \cite{mattson2011health}.
+There exist two studies \cite{wang2015eliciting, huang2016examining} that distinguished these support types, but their findings were inconsistent due to variations in study populations, contexts, and platforms.

+User engagement attributes, such as the number of comments or likes received from friends, are additional factors that influence the social presence and satisfaction of support-seeking individuals from online self-disclosure \cite{derlega2008self,berg1987responsiveness, pinquart2000influences, cheikh2014like}.
+Particularly, high levels of audience engagement encourage them to share information more actively \cite{ernala2018characterizing, sultan2021user}.
+Still, the impact of self-disclosure on user engagement rates remains unknown.
+Understanding this dynamic is critical, as user engagement levels play a significant role in the social benefits individuals can derive from readers of their self-disclosing posts \cite{de2017gender}.

-In the light of the above discussion, we suggest that obtaining the requested support type and user engagement are benefits that support seekers desire in return for their personal information sharing practices.
-Yet, not all self-disclosing posts will equally earn these rewards.
-For example, \citet{gkikas2022text} found that posts that are easy to read and contain more than 31 words and many hashtags were likely to achieve higher performance of engagement and awareness.
-Similarly, some topics or emotions in the post may cause users to be uninterested in responding \cite{he2020dynamics, gerbaudo2019positive}.
-Social support solicitation may be influenced by several post attributes; The quantity of social support the post obtains through comments is favorably influenced by the increased readability level and the number of words \cite{chen2020linguistic}.
-Further inquiry on syntactic and semantic aspects of posts is needed to help users, particularly support-seeking individuals, optimize their gains from online self-disclosure.
+Research has revealed a connection between linguistic characteristics of self-disclosing content and the attainment of social support and user engagement.
+For example, the increased readability level and the number of words positively affect the quantity of social support the post obtains through comments \cite{chen2020linguistic}.
+Also, while posts that are easy to read and contain more than 31 words and many hashtags were likely to achieve higher performance of engagement and awareness \cite{gkikas2022text}, some topics or emotions in the post may cause users to be uninterested in responding \cite{he2020dynamics, gerbaudo2019positive}.
+In light of the changes in people's posting behaviors during COVID-19, there is a need for reevaluation of relationships between language cues and social support and user engagement acquisition.

+In the light of the above discussion, we aim to identify correlations between support seekers' public discourse and the receipt of \textbf{social support} and \textbf{user engagement} within the \textbf{r/COVID19\_support} subreddit\footnote{\url{https://www.reddit.com/r/COVID19_support/}}, as well as the role of linguistic queues of posts in these interactions.
+Specifically, this study is guided by three research questions: \begin{enumerate} \item What types of personal information do COVID-19 support seekers disclose based on requested social support? \item How is online self-disclosure related to COVID-19 support seekers receiving requested social support and user engagement? \item What characteristics of self-disclosing posts are related to the requested social support and user engagement acquisition in the context of COVID-19? \end{enumerate}